Issue 48

 “Deadweight (tonnage) is a unit used to measure how much weight a ship can carry.
 It is the sum of the weights of cargo, fuel, fresh water, ballast water, provisions, passengers and crew.
 Instead of using it to ensure the ship stays afloat and moves seamlessly, I want to use it to figure out its tipping point which is the possibility to sink it, destroy it, and free its cargo in the process,” says the artist.

 Mass and ephemerality, preservation and decay, disruption and liberation.
-Deadweight interrogates centuries-old maritime traditions and terminology, particularly their loaded histories of slavery and oppression.
+Deadweight interrogates centuries-old maritime traditions and terminology, including their loaded histories of slavery and oppression.
 White’s four sculptures are, in her words, “hope” for an “alternative [Black] future that must be born from the ashes of the present.”
 Stark and angular in form, they have been created from maritime relics, including sails, masts, wood and rope that appear to have weathered their share of storms.
 The works also feature clay, driftwood and untreated iron, a material which, for the artist, signifies the presence of ‘Blackness’ and slavery in a historical maritime context.
 Deadweight’s materiality is inherent in the aesthetic and conceptual narrative, made all the more visceral by the sculptures’ evocative titles such as Ineligible for Death (2024, driftwood and forged iron) and The Swelling Enemy (2024, driftwood, forged iron, raffia, kaolin clay, destroyed sails).
 Ghostly yet immovable, impenetrable yet fragile, the sculptures were even submerged in the Mediterranean Sea as part of White’s artistic experimentation, an act that further charged their thematic potency.

 Image credit: Dominique White, ineligible for Death, 2024, driftwood, forged iron, Installation view, Dominique White: Deadweight, Max Mara Art Prize for Women (2022-24), 2 July - 15 September 2024, Whitechapel Gallery, London.
 Courtesy and © Above Ground Studio (Matt Greenwood)